- Home

 Health professionals you may see

-haematologist* | diagnoses and treats diseases of the blood, bone marrow and lymphatic system; prescribes chemotherapy, immunotherapy and other drug therapies; conducts stem cell transplants and CAR T-cell therapy |
+haematologist | diagnoses and treats diseases of the blood, bone marrow and lymphatic system; prescribes chemotherapy and other drug therapies; conducts stem cell transplants and CAR T-cell therapy |

-medical oncologist* | treats cancer with chemotherapy and other drugs such as targeted therapy; in some cases, may be the main treating specialist instead of a haematologist |
+medical oncologist | treats cancer with drug therapies, such as chemotherapy, targeted therapy and immunotherapy; in some cases, may be the main treating specialist instead of a haematologist |

 radiation oncologist* | treats cancer by prescribing and overseeing a course of radiation therapy |